-Given the potential adverse macro-economic impact due to the pandemic, management expects delay in recovery of Fees from standard accounts as well as NPA accounts under the Facility over the short term (approx. 9-12 months from the financial year ended March 2020).
-It is expected that these short-term concerns can be mitigated through cash resources on hand as well as the Fees payable by member lenders under the Facility.
+Given the potential adverse macro-economic impact due to the pandemic, management expects delay in recovery of Fees from standard accounts, NPA accounts under the Facility and lenders under PMDO Facility over the short term (approx. 9-12 months from the financial year ended March 2021).
+It is expected that these short-term concerns can be mitigated through cash resources on hand.
 Further, management is of the view that there is no risk in the ability of the Company to continue as going concern and meeting its liabilities as and when they fall due.

 The Company has considered the possible effects that may arise as a result of the COVID-19 pandemic on its financial statements and business as a whole.
 The Company has evaluated the impact of the COVID-19 pandemic on its business operations and financial position based on current indicators of future economic conditions and forecasts.
 The extent to which the COVID-19 pandemic will impact the Company's future results will depend on any new information concerning the severity of the COVID-19 pandemic and any action to contain its spread or mitigate its impact which is highly uncertain.
-There is no impact of COVID-19 on the financial results for the year ended March 31, 2020.
+There is no impact of COVID-19 on the financial results for the year ended March 31, 2021.

-Management expects that its future income from liquid assets and existing operations of the Company as at March 31, 2020 will be sufficient to meet at least Company's existing and future obligations arising over next 12 months.
+Management expects that its future income from liquid assets and existing operations of the Company as at March 31, 2021 will be sufficient to meet at least Company's existing and future obligations arising over next 12 months.